f4iteightiz/ellipse_iso_perimeter/README.md

 # ellipse_perimeter
 Few programs in FOCAL (HP41) for
 a) ellipse perimeter calculation
-b) ellipse isoperimeter curve representation
+b) ellipse isoperimeter curve representation (see png file)
 c) calculus and analysis (error calculation) of curves which define isoperimetercurves of ellipse